 Each state has a State Health Insurance Assistance Program that can offer tips and advice about the purchase of long-term care insurance.
 Contact the federal Eldercare Locator program toll free at 1-800-677-1116 to find the State Health Insurance Assistance office closest to you.

-Giving someone power of attorney, however, does not mean you lose control of your finances.
+Giving someone power of attorney does not mean you lose control of your finances.
 You can continue to make all decisions and carry out all your transactions as usual.
-But if something happens to you and you become incapacitated, the person who has durable power of attorney may act in your stead.
-You have the option of limiting the person’s rights to managing your banking, taxes, or specific accounts.
+But if something happens and you do become incapacitated, the DPOA may act in your stead.

 Wills and living trusts: In the event of your death